Cosmoline: Aging and removal

 All cosmoline cleaning methods create hazardous waste that must be disposed of properly.
 Aqueous or solvent cleaning both have accepted methods to dispose of the "sludge" created.
 It has been reported that talcum powder can be used as an absorbent of cosmoline by packing the powder around the item to be cleaned and applying sufficient heat to melt the solid film, allowing the compound to be wicked from the coated surface into the talcum, which can be scraped off more easily.

-Cosmoline has been highly effectively cleaned from rifles using ultrasonic cleaning systems.
+Cosmoline has been effectively cleaned from rifles using ultrasonic cleaning systems.
 Boiling parts in water is also an effective way to remove cosmoline without damage.